 The easiest path is to hire an outside development team that can handle the entirety of the project, from beginning to end.
 They can usually provide a full estimate that will take into account all contingencies.
 Or, you may choose to divide the tasks between your internal programming staff and external vendors.

-However, do keep in mind that where you hire your talent will have a significant impact on your costs.
+However, if you want to consider it cost optimization do keep in mind that where you hire your talent will have a significant impact on your costs.
 Developers from the US and Australia charge on average $110/hour.
 In Western Europe costs can run from $80/hour.
 And in Eastern Europe developers can be hired for $50/hour.
 So, hiring developers through an Eastern European country like Ukraine can cut your costs in half.

 Keep in mind, also, that some tasks will not need to be done by the highest-paid developers and programmers.
 Website designers for instance, often work for half the price of a top-level programmer/developer.